 Adobe’s services, Amazon’s Twitch, Atlassian’s Bitbucket and HipChat, Autodesk Live and Cloud Rendering, Buffer, Business Insider, Carto, Chef, Citrix, Clarifai, Codecademy, Coindesk, Convo, Coursera, Cracked, Docker, Docker's Registry Hub, Elastic, Expedia, Expensify, FanDuel, FiftyThree, Flipboard, Flippa, Giphy, GitHub, GitLab, Google-owned Fabric, Greenhouse, Heroku, Home Chef, iFixit, IFTTT, Imgur, Ionic, isitdownrightnow.com, Jamf, JSTOR, Kickstarter, Lonely Planet, Mailchimp, Mapbox, Medium, Microsoft’s HockeyApp, the MIT Technology Review, MuckRock, New Relic, News Corp, OrderAhead, PagerDuty, Pantheon, Quora, Razer, Signal, Slack, Sprout Social, Square, StatusPage (which Atlassian recently acquired), Talkdesk, Travis CI, Trello, Twilio, Unbounce, the U.S. Securities and Exchange Commission (SEC), The Verge, Vermont Public Radio, VSCO, Wix, Xero, Yahoo!
 Mail, Zendesk, and numerous publications that stored images and other media in S3.

-It is to Amazon’s credit that after they found and fixed the problem, they not only held a proper retrospective after the event, but they also shared the details publicly.
+It is to Amazon’s credit that after they found and fixed the problem, they not only held a proper retrospective after the Amazon outage in 2017, but they also shared the details publicly.

 As in any good retrospective, all the ingredients are present.
 Amazon gives a clear high-level summary of what happened.
 They include an analysis of the contributing factors accompanied by a description of the steps taken to diagnose the issue, assess the damage, and resolve it.
 We are given a timeline of all related activities.
 Finally, they include a clear statement of lessons that were learned and next steps.